SHAM LABS

 What stability looks like.

-Most of us sign these contracts unconsciously.
+Most of us sign these agreements unconsciously.

-You were shaped.
+You were made.

-So was I.
+And so was I.

-The difference is this:
+The difference is that I saw it happen.

-CHAPTER 9 THE WORK
+THE WORK

-My career is not an escape from society.
+My career is not about escaping society.

-I am not trying to decorate walls.
+I am not trying to make my mark on the walls.

-I am attempting to dismantle inherited scripts.
+I am trying to take down the scripts.

 I am building a body of work that:

-• Exposes the masks we were handed.
+• Reveals the masks that we were given.

 • Transforms collapse into authorship.

-If the work succeeds,
+If my work succeeds,

-it will not merely sell.
+it will not be because it sells.

-It will destabilize something.
+It will be because it disrupts something.

-and recognize the architecture of their own
+and recognize the architecture of their own becoming.

-CHAPTER 10 THE MIRROR
+THE MIRROR

 You are not broken.